Here Are Some Classic Things to Do in Passau!

 Are you heading for the south of Germany?
 A stop in Passau might be a great idea!
 This beautiful small city sits where three rivers meet – and has its own beautiful castle, charming old town, and natural beauty.

 We really liked our time in Passau.
-We visited on an extended trip through Germany and Austria and got to do the hike up to the castle, see the famous cathedral, and admire a few other sights.
+We visited on an extended trip through Germany and Austria and got to hike up to the castle, see the famous cathedral, and admire a few other sights.
 It’s also a popular city to visit on a Danube River cruise!

 So, this post is all about our time in Passau and some of the best things to do there.
 Whether you are visiting in the summer to see the Veste Oberhaus (Castle) or in the winter for the Christmas markets, there’s something in Passau for lots of different interests!